collection from Kyiv, models 1-9Little Liars

-Little Liars (collection from Kiev, models 1-9), consists of nine unique bronze casts of these radios, which were collected by Bik Van der Pol at flee-markets and from private persons during a residency in Kiev.
-As part of their continuous research on the effect of knowledge –or the lack thereof- on a community or society, Bik Van der Pol investigate how information was disseminated to the public, and how the events following the nuclear disaster in Chernobyl have implanted and continue to manifest themselves in the private and public life.
+Little Liars (collection from Kyiv, models 1-9), consists of nine unique bronze casts of such one-channel radios, which were collected by Bik Van der Pol at flee-markets and from private persons during a residency in Kyiv.
+As part of their continuous research on how knowledge, information –or the lack thereof-, and disinformation affect a community or society, Bik Van der Pol investigated during this residency how information was disseminated to the public, in particular how the events following the nuclear disaster in Chernobyl have implanted and continue to manifest themselves in the private and public life.

-Asa result of the casting process, the original radios have been fully replaced by the bronze material.
-However, every detail, inscription, mark and structure, is conserved in the bronze, a material that is traditionally used to cast monuments and public sculptures.
+As a result of the casting process, the original radios have been fully replaced by the bronze material.
+Every detail, inscription, mark or structure, is conserved in the bronze, a material that is traditionally used to cast monuments and public sculptures.
+This casting, lost-wax casting or cire perdue, is the